-4.5.2 Built Heritage Resources
+4.5.2 Cultural Heritage Resources

-The cultural heritage assessment considered cultural heritage resources in the context of improvements to specified areas, pursuant to undertaken for this study within the Preliminary Analysis Area the Ontario Environmental Assessment Act.
-This assessment addresses above ground cultural heritage resources more than 50 years old.
-The findings of the cultural heritage assessment are summarized in the Environmental Overview Paper - Canadian Existing Conditions Volume 1 (refer to List of Supporting Documents).
+The cultural heritage assessment considered cultural heritage resources in the context of improvements to specified areas, undertaken for this study within the Preliminary Analysis Area pursuant to the Ontario Environmental Assessment Act.
+This assessment addresses above ground cultural heritage resources more than 40 years old.
+The findings of the cultural heritage assessment are summarized in the Environmental Overview Paper - Canadian Existing Conditions Volume 1.

 Changes to transportation corridors have the potential to affect cultural heritage resources in a variety of ways.
-These include the loss or displacement of resources through removal or demolition and the disruption of resources by introducing physical, visual, audible or atmospheric elements that are not in keeping with the resources and/or their setting.
+These include the loss or displacement of resources through removal or demolition and the disruption of resources by the introduction of physical, visual, audible or atmospheric elements that are not in keeping with the resources and/or their setting.